GreenAI-Uppa/GreenAI-Uppa.github.io/reading_group.md

 aside: true
 ---

-Every 6 weeks, we have a cycle of reading group where each team member presents two researchs articles.

-## Wave 2 : 24/01/22
+## Reading Group

+Our reading group meets quaterly and provides foundations and up-to-date information on topics in power-efficient deep learning, mathematical statistics and optimization.
+We give participants valuable experience in leading group discussions and share state-of-the-art machine learning.
+For each session, papers are assigned in advance, and one to two participant guide the discussion.

+### 2022 Q1: 24/01/22

-### *Binarization* : Fatou Kiné Sow & Matthieu François
+- *Binarization of Neural Networks* by Fatou Kiné Sow & Matthieu François

 <a href="/images/reading/vague-janvier-2022/BNN.pdf">Slides here</a>